Willow Oak Montessori

 Charter School: Lottery was held March 1

-Children's House Preschool: New student applications now being accepted
+Children's House Preschool: Accepting new student applications for waiting pool only

 What is Montessori?